fishjam-dev/membrane_rtc_engine/internal_docs/simulcast/simulcast.md

 Next, `SimulcastTee` polls information about encoding status every `x` seconds and when some encoding is no longer active it informs all `Forwarders`.

+## Disabling Simulcast

+Simulcast can be disabled per WebRTC Endpoint.
+At the moment, if client offers simulcast but we don't accept it, we will disable the whole track.
+This is not compliant with WebRTC standard as we should only remove SDP attributes related to simulcast and be prepared for receiving one encoding.
+However, in such a case browser changes SSRC after ICE restart and we cannot handle this at the moment.